The Partisan History of Reform in DC: 60 Years of Party Platforms and Promises

 "As we encourage democracy around the world, we must extend democracy here at home.
 We support equal rights to democratic self-government and Congressional representation for the citizens of our nation's capital."

-The 2012 Republican Platform made no specific mention of the District of Columbia beyond brief references to the District in regard to the platform statements on the issues of abortion and the Second Amendment.
-The Democratic Platform stated,
+The Republican Party Platform made no mention of the District of Columbia beyond brief references to the District in regard to the issues of abortion and the Second Amendment.
+The Democratic Party Platform stated,

 "The American citizens who live in Washington, D.C., like the citizens of the 50 states, should have full and equal congressional rights and the right to have the laws and budget of their local government respected without congressional interference."

-Both parties addressed statehood for the first time since 2000.
-Party conventions took place as DC voters gathered to discuss a new draft state constitution.
-A local referendum on statehood passed overwhelmingly (85%) at the end of 2016.
+Both parties addressed statehood directly for the first time since 2000.
+Party conventions took place as DC voters gathered to draft a new state constitution.
+A local referendum on statehood passed overwhelmingly (86%) at the end of 2016.

-The Republican Platform addressed the District in much greater detail and in much more hostile language than any previous platform.
-The statement began, echoing previous platforms,
+The 2016 Republican Party Platform addressed the District in much more hostile language than any previous platform:

 In fact, the DC Voting Rights Amendment, which was sent to the states following passage in Congress in 1978, would have provided for full Congressional representation, but not statehood.
-Beyond its opposition to statehood, the 2016 platform appeared to reject other efforts to reform the District's political status.
+Beyond its opposition to statehood, the 2016 Republican Party platform rejected any reform to the District's political status.

 "Restoring our democracy also means passing statehood for the District of Columbia, so that the American citizens who reside in the nation's capital have full and equal congressional rights as well as the right to have the laws and budget of their local government respected without Congressional interference."

-Conclusion: 6 Decades of Shifting But Unpredictable Political Winds
+Conclusion: 6 Decades of Shifting Political Winds -- from Calm Breezes to Big Storms

 Where to Find Us: